Last Updated: Nov 11, 2020

-So, if you’re getting into the world of SEO with a focus on Google, I encourage you to check out any of the free Google SEO tools described above.
-See what you can accomplish with these first, then look to the wide range of paid / premium SEO tools to add more capabilities where needed.
+So, if you’re getting into the world of SEO with a focus on Google, I encourage you to check out any of the Google SEO tools described above.
+See what you can accomplish with these free options first, then look to the wide range of paid / premium SEO tools to add more capabilities where needed.

 Need a hand with your own website SEO work?
 I offer a range of SEO consulting services and would be happy to discuss your SEO goals.

 I’ll wrap up here with just a few questions for you.
 Feel free to chime in with your comments below.